Todd75/gallery-of-horns/README.md

 Finish Time: 11:30 plus an hour in the morning

 Actual time needed to complete: 5 hours because I forgot 1 props tag on an event

+## Special Thanks To

+All of which helped me in way or another get ideas of where to code when I was lost in the code.

+- Jason
+- Harper
+- Aubrey
+- Angelos
+- Justin(TA)
+- Brandon(TA)